-On July 24th, the U.S Securities and Exchange Commission announced that Facebook, Inc. has agreed to pay $100 million to resolve charges that Facebook made misleading disclosures regarding the risk of misuse of user data.
+On July 24, 2019, the SEC announced that Facebook, Inc. has agreed to pay $100 million to resolve charges that Facebook made misleading disclosures regarding the risk of misuse of user data.
 This development shows the significant consequences of failing to accurately disclose cybersecurity risks and underscores the incentives that encourage cybersecurity whistleblowers to come forward.
 Just as courageous whistleblowers such as Sherri Watkins and Cynthia Cooper played a vital role in exposing the accounting fraud that resulted in a near market meltdown about two decades ago, whistleblowers at technology companies are positioned to serve a prominent role in addressing emerging challenges in the cybersecurity field.

 $100M Facebook Enforcement Action